Dynamic Game Semantics: Dynamic Games and Strategies

 \subsection{Constructions on Dynamic Games}

-Next, we show that dynamic games accommodate all the standard constructions on games \cite{abramsky1999game}, i.e., they preserve the additional axioms for dynamic games.
-This result implies that our definition of dynamic games is in some sense ``correct''.
+Next, we show that dynamic games accommodate all the standard constructions on static games \cite{abramsky1999game}, i.e., they preserve the additional axioms for dynamic games, as well as some new constructions.
+This result implies that the notion of dynamic games (Definition~\ref{DefDynamicGames}) is in some sense `correct'.